HaozheTian/PDFWatermarker/README.md

 # PDFWatermarker
-An open source compact PDF watermarker that is based on python (currently only support wiu)
+An open source compact PDF watermarker that is based on python (currently only support Windows)

 ## A. Download